jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 - Identify major components common to good documentation
 - Describe the purposes of components of good documentation
+- Set up our documentation templates for following along with the rest of this course

 ## Major components of good documentation